bufferapp/kubesecret/README.md

 * Run `npm install`.
 The tool is being developed using node `v10.x.x`
 * Code away
 * To test changes without building the binary run `node scripts/kubesecret.js`
+* Install it globally on your machine using `npm link`